 Because the equity can be accessed rather easy through 0% policy loans and flexible withdrawal provisions from many companies, it has become the preferred method for many Americans (especially upper middle class) to save money for their future.
 And, while the "sweet spot" for cash value growth is between 35-45 years old, there is room for the death benefit portion of the universal life policy for just about any age.

-This entry was posted on March 28th, 2009 by David C Lewis, RFC.
+_________________________This entry was posted on March 28th, 2009 by David C Lewis, RFC.
 Edits may have been made to keep this entry current. · No Comments · Insurance & Savings

 No Comments so far ↓